vbppl/python_course/README.md

 # python_course
-:python: A python course progression from beginner to advance.
+:snake: A python course progression from beginner to advance.